-In class recently, we sought to visualise the ALL – from the anterior surface of the topmost vertebra down to where the lumbar spine meets the sacrum.
-The ligament then continues from the top of the sacrum to the tail (coccyx) but here it has a new name – the Anterior Sacrococcygeal ligament.
-An analogy for this is where a street changes its name midway – even though it’s continuous – like East Parade becoming Westmoreland Street (you will know what I mean if you live in Harrogate!)
+In class recently, we sought to visualise the ALL – from the anterior surface of the topmost vertebra down to where the sacrum meets the coccyx.
+The ligament then continues along the anterior surface of the coccyx to the tip of the tail – here there’s has a new name – the Anterior Sacrococcygeal ligament.
+An analogy for this is where a street changes its name at some point – even though it’s continuous – like East Parade becoming Westmoreland Street (you’ll know what I mean if you live in Harrogate!)

 Students studied the spine with its pink tape and then lay down and imagined/visualised the ALL in their own bodies as a flexible ribbon.
 Next I asked them to interlace their fingers and bring their hands behind their heads, with forearms around their ears.
 We paused until able to visualise, or sense, a ‘gathering in’ from the ‘flexible ribbon’ to provide support for a ‘baby sit-up’.
 The aim was to come into the sit-up with the greatest amount of ease – minimising effort from the abdominal muscles, by ‘gathering in’ along the length of the front of the spine.